nathan-gs/eventhubs-reingest/README.md

 spark.eventhubsreingest.output.eh.keyName=""
 spark.eventhubsreingest.output.eh.keyValue=""

+# set by default to 260 ms (because 1 throughput unit is 1mb/s and batch size is 256kb, with some margins).
+spark.eventhubsreingest.output.eh.ms_to_wait_after_batch="260"
 ```

 The application connects to EventHub to discover the partition layout, and divides the dataset in the exact